Half and quarter metals in rhombohedral trilayer graphene

-While some evidence of correlation driven physics is evident for $D=0$ at the charge neutrality points (see Fig. \ref{fig:S:transport_cnp}), deviations from the single-particle picture are most evident at high $|D|$ where experimental data show many features not present in the tight binding model, in which large displacement field simplifies the electronic structure (see Fig.~\ref{Fig:NonInteractingDOS}).
+While some evidence of correlation driven physics is evident for $D=0$ at the charge neutrality point (Fig. \ref{fig:S:transport_cnp}) and near $n_e\approx 0.4\times 10^{12}\,$cm$^{-2}$ (Fig. \ref{fig:S:FFT_at_p0=0}), deviations from the single-particle picture are most evident at high $|D|$ where experimental data show many features not present in the tight binding model, in which large displacement field simplifies the electronic structure (see S.I.).
 The experimental $\kappa$ features multiple regions of near constant compressibility separated by boundaries where $\kappa$ is strongly negative.
 Negative compressibility is generally associated with electronic correlations\cite{eisenstein_negative_1992}, and may arise at first order phase transitions characterized by phase separation.
 For electron doping, the high $|D|$ phase diagram appears to consist of three distinct phases at low, intermediate, and high density separated by first order phase transitions, while for hole doping ($n_{\rm e}<0$) the phase diagram is more complex.
 In both cases, however, negative compressibility features develop at finite $|D|$ and evolve towards higher $|n_{\rm e}|$ with increasing $|D|$.
+These features rapidly wash out as the temperature is raised, though associated features remain visible at 5K (Fig. \ref{fig:S:capacitance}).